 Furthermore, because of their monopoly over interstate transportation and related services, pipelines have opportunities to discriminate between shippers who buy gas from the pipeline and those who buy it from other sources.
 Pipelines are currently allowed to offer bundled services which include both gas procurement and transportation.
 These bundled service contracts may contain more favorable terms than what a purchaser could get if it were to buy its gas separately from a nonpipeline source and obtain transportation service from a pipeline.
 A pipeline also can deny access to storage, receipt, and delivery points to nonpipeline shippers.
-Part of these discriminatory practices, however, may be needed by the pipeline to manage
+Part of these discrimination

-&lt;sup>30 Illinois Commerce Commission, Testimony presented before the Federal Energy Regulatory Commission in the Matter of Natural Gas Pipeline Company of America, Docket No. CP89-1281.
+30 Illinois Commerce Commission, Testimony presented before the Federal Energy Regulatory Commission in the Matter of Natural Gas Pipeline Company of America, Docket No. CP89-1281.

-TABLE 2-3 MARKET CENTER INFORMATION
+TABLE 2-3 MARKET CENTER

+INFORMATION

-Market Center No. of Pipelines Center Point Radius (miles) Production Deliverability (Bcf/d) Peak Storage Deliverability (Bcf/d) c HHI d Blanco, NM 3 Blanco Gas Plant 120 a 2.45 0.1774 Detroit, MI 6 Pipeline connection 65 3.30 Erath, LA 28 Henry Gas Plant 50 19.15 0.0643 Guymon, OK 16 Pipeline connection 65 12.05 0.45 0.0327 Katy, TX 23 Katy Gas Plant 70 12.02 2.75 0.1691 Lebanon, OH 6 Pipeline connection 60 Leidy, PA 6 Pipeline connection 30 5.10 Midland/Waha, TX 15 Waha Gas Plant 70 5.29 0.0959 Monroe, LA 14 Pipeline connection 50 2.74 0.96 0.0938 Niagara, NY 6 Pipeline connection 50 0.41 Opal, WY 12 Pipeline connection 110 b 2.90 0.32 0.0811 Topock, AZ 5 Pipeline connection 10 Tuscola, IL 5 Pipeline connection 45 0.10 a If new facilities were built to connect El Paso and Transwestern pipelines, the distance between the center point and the new interconnectin could be reduced to about 90 miles.
+Market Center No. of Pipelines Center Point Radius (miles) Production Deliverability (Bcf/d) Peak Storage Deliverability (Bcf/d) ^c HHI ^d Blanco, NM 3 Blanco Gas Plant 120 2.45 0.1774 Detroit, MI 6 Pipeline connection 65 3.30 Erath, LA 28 Henry Gas Plant 50 19.15 0.0643 Guymon, OK 16 Pipeline connection 65 12.05 0.45 0.0327 Katy, TX 23 Katy Gas Plant 70 12.02 2.75 0.1691 Lebanon, OH 6 Pipeline connection 60 Leidy, PA 6 Pipeline connection 30 5.10 Midland/Waha, TX 15 Waha Gas Plant 70 5.29 0.0959 Monroe, LA 14 Pipeline connection 50 2.74 0.96 0.0938 Niagara, NY 6 Pipeline connection 50 0.41 Opal, WY 12 Pipeline connection 110 ^b 2.90 0.32 0.0811 Topock, AZ 5 Pipeline connection 10 Tuscola, IL 5 Pipeline connection 45 0.10

-Source: Federal Energy Regulatory Commission, Office of Economic Policy, "Importance of Market Centers," OEP Discussion Paper (Washington, D.C.: August 21, 1991).
+Source: Federal Energy Regulatory Commission, Office of Economic Policy, "Importance of Market Centers," OEP Discussion Paper (Washington, D.C: August 21, 1991).

-b If a pipeline interconnectin near Rock Springs (rather than Opal) were the center point, the radius could be reduced to about 75 miles.

-c Total reserves divided by annual reserve to deliverability ratio divided by 365.

-d HHI for uncommitted and pipeline supplies.
+If new facilities were built to connect El Paso and Transwestem pipelines, the distance between the center point and the new interconnectin could be reduced to about 90 miles.
+If a pipeline interconnectin near Rock Springs (rather than Opal) were the cetner point, the radius coudi be reduced to about 75 miles. ^c Total reserves divided by annual reserve to deliverability ratio divided by 365.
+HHI for uncommitted and pipeline supplies.

-and coordinate its transportation operation and may not necessarily reflect abuse of market power.
+practices, however, may be needed for the pipeline to manage and coordinate its transportation operation and may not necessarily reflect abuse of market power.
 However, there is clearly room for anticompetitive and exclusionary practices.
 In examining pipeline market power, one should examine what countervailing options are available to competitors.